Last Hurrah for Chivalry: Production

-The film is a tribute to director John Woo's mentor, Chang Cheh.
-The stylish appeal also came from Akira Kurosawa influences.
-The main character Tsing Yi is an inspiration taken from the real-life assassin Jing Ke, who is historically remembered for his failed assassination attempt of Qin Shi Huang.
-The year the film was released is also the same year John Woo met Tsui Hark.
+John Woo intended the film as a tribute to his mentor Chang Cheh and director Akira Kurosawa, whom he admired greatly.
+The latter includes the use of transitional wipes (a signature of Kurosawa's films) and slow motion action sequences (which would become one of Woo's signatures).
+The main character Tsing Yi is inspired by the historical assassin Jing Ke, who is known for his failed assassination attempt of Qin Shi Huang.
+The year the film was released was also the same year Woo met Tsui Hark.

-The film was veteran Shaw Brothers actor Wei Pai's first Golden Harvest production, since his departure from Venom Mob group and the company.
+The film was the first project that Wei Pai, a veteran Shaw Brothers Studio actor, did with Golden Harvest since he left the Shaw Brothers Studio.

-In addition, Woo's frequent collaborator from the 70s Fung Hak-on (who also has a main role in the film) served as a stunt co-ordinator, along with assistance of Alan Chui Chung-San in the choreography and stunt doubling department for Damian Lau and Wei Pai.
-Both choreographers also previously starred in Woo's feature length debut film, The Young Dragons in 1974.
+In addition, actor Fung Hak-on, who frequently collaborated with Woo in the 1970s, served as a stunt coordinator along with Alan Chui for the action choreography and stunt doubling for Damian Lau and Wei Pai.
+Both choreographers also previously starred in Woo's feature-length debut film, The Young Dragons in 1974.

+Release

 Box office

 Last Hurrah for Chivalry had mediocre box office numbers.

-Media Release
+Home media

-The film was officially released on 2K Blu-ray on March 3rd, 2023 as part of a The Criterion Collection spine number 1174, marking Woo's third film to be released by Criterion since 1998 with Woo's two other popular films such as The Killer (1989 film) and Hard Boiled, both of which were released in DVD and Laserdisc format in limited production run due to the rights issue at the time.
+The film was officially released on 2K Blu-ray on March 3rd, 2023 as part of a The Criterion Collection spine number 1174, marking Woo's third film to be released by Criterion since 1998 with Woo's two other popular films such as The Killer and Hard Boiled, both of which were released in DVD and Laserdisc format in limited production run due to the rights issue at the time.